Package Leaflet: Information for the User

 The following adverse effects are important and will require immediate action if you experience them.

-Frequent, may affect between 1 and 10 in 100 people:
+Frequent, may affect 1 to 10 out of 100 people:

 The following adverse effects have also been reported:

-Frequent, may affect between 1 and 10 in 100 people:
+Frequent, may affect 1 to 10 out of 100 people:

-Rare, may affect between 1 and 10 in 1000 people:
+Uncommon, may affect 1 to 10 out of 1000 people:

-If you consider any of the adverse effects you are experiencing to be severe or if you notice any adverse effect not mentioned in this prospectus, inform your doctor or pharmacist.
+If you consider that any of the adverse effects you are experiencing is serious or if you notice any adverse effect not mentioned in this leaflet, inform your doctor or pharmacist.

 By reporting adverse effects, you can contribute to providing more information on the safety of this medication.

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 Use immediately after reconstitution.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and unused medications at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medications.
-By doing so, you will help protect the environment.
+Medications should not be thrown away through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the SIGRE point in the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

-The active principle is urofolitropin.
+The active ingredient is urofolitropin.

-The specific activity in vivo is equal to or greater than 5000 IU of FSH per mg of protein.
+The specific activity in vivois equal to or greater than 5000 IU of FSH per mg of protein.

-The other components are:
+Other components are:

 Powder: lactose monohydrate.